-• Principle 1: No net loss of existing, market affordable rental homes in the Richmond Highway corridor
+Principle 1: No net loss of existing, "market affordable" rental homes in the Richmond Highway corridor

-The Richmond Highway corridor is home to a significant stock of market affordable rental apartments.
+The Richmond Highway corridor is home to a significant stock of "market affordable" rental apartments.
 Market affordable housing is defined as privately owned, older apartment buildings which do not have any public sector investment or subsidy or otherwise subject to rent restrictions.

-While the Advisory Group supports the Embark Richmond Highway Corridor plan guidance to preserve market rate units serving those below 100 percent of the Area Median Income (AMI), it recognizes the need to focus on market affordable homes serving lower incomes earning up to 60% of the area median income (approximately \$60,000 for a family of four).
+While the Advisory Group supports the Embark Richmond Highway Corridor plan guidance that efforts should be made to preserve market rate units serving those below 100 percent of the Area Median Income (AMI), it also recognizes the need to focus on "market affordable" homes serving lower incomes.
+"Market affordable," for the purpose of this document, means apartments in rental complexes that are affordable to households earning up to 60% of the area median income (approximately \$60,000 for a family-percent of four). the Area Median Income (AMI) and below, and which are not subsidized or otherwise subject to rent restrictions.

 The majority of market affordable apartments are located in multifamily rental complexes outside Community Business Centers along or near the corridor.
 These complexes may experience redevelopment or repositioning pressure as the Embark plan is implemented.
 These apartments are largely older, garden-style communities; many of which would require significant investment to physically preserve as quality, sustainable homes over the long term.